 The Mid-Atlantic Coastal Plain is home to stretches of wild Atlantic coastline as well as expansive swamps and estuaries.
-The wildlife here includes red foxes, turtles, river otters, and multiple species of shrew, mice, and other rodents.
+The wildlife here includes red foxes, turtles, river otters, and multiple species of shrews, mice, and other rodents.

 Further inland is the Central Appalachian Forest.
-The heavily wooded area encompasses the heavily wooded Blue Ridge Mountains which then extend all the way to Pennsylvania.
+The heavily wooded area encompasses the heavily wooded Blue Ridge Mountains, which then extend all the way to Pennsylvania.
 Many of the same species from the Mid-Atlantic Coastal Plain call this region home.
 Black bears are the apex predator here, but they share the land with rabbits, foxes, moose, and white-tail deer.

 Five major rivers dump into the bay that feeds the Chesapeake Bay Lowlands region, and that makes it a similar ecosystem to the Mid-Atlantic Coastal Plain.
 Bird species like bald eagles and ospreys tend to dominate here, as the marshlands leave them with plenty of marine prey for scavenging.
 The hundreds of species of fish here make it ideal for fishing.
 Some sharks are also a common sight in Virginia Beaches.

 The foothills of the Appalachian Mountains are known as the Piedmont Region, and the environment here is rich with species shared with both the swamp and the mountains.
-White-tail deer are a common sight, but you’ll also find coyote, woodpeckers, and marine wildlife that includes both catfish and sunfish.
+White-tail deer are a common sight, but you’ll also find coyotes, woodpeckers, and marine wildlife that includes both catfish and sunfish.

 The South Atlantic Coastal Plain stretches out to Florida and South Carolina and is predominantly marsh and swamp.
-Multiple rivers run through this area, and the ecosystem is primarily composed of wading birds, reptiles, and amphibians in addition to the rich fish population.
+Multiple rivers run through this area, and the ecosystem is primarily composed of wading birds, reptiles, and amphibians, in addition to the rich fish population.